Constant-velocity joint: Usage in cars

 Early front-wheel drive vehicles (such as the 1930s Citroen Traction Avant) and the front axles of off-road four-wheel drive vehicles used universal joints rather than CV joints.
 Amongst the first cars to use CV joints were the 1926 Tracta, the 1931 DKW F1 and the 1932 Adler Trumpf, all of which were front-wheel drive and used the Tracta joint design under licence.
 The CV joints allowed a smooth transfer of power over a wider range of operating angles (such as when the suspension is compressed by cornering force or a bump in the road).

 Modern rear-wheel drive cars with independent rear suspension typically use CV joints at the ends of the half-shafts and increasingly use them on the tailshaft.

 CV boots and lubrication

 A separate flexible cover is usually installed over the CV joint, to protect it from foreign particles and prevent the lubricating grease from leaking out.
 This cover is usually made of rubber and called a "CV boot" or "CV gaiter".
 Cracks and splits in the boot will allow contaminants in, which would cause the joint to wear quickly or completely fail.
-An all-metal universal joint or CV located inside and protect by a solid axle (housing), swivel hub or closed knuckle may be desirable in harsh operating environments, where rubber is prone to physical or chemical damage.
+An all-metal universal joint or CV located inside and protected by a solid axle (housing), swivel hub or closed knuckle may be desirable in harsh operating environments, where rubber is prone to physical or chemical damage.
 Metal armour and kevlar sleeves/covers may be used to protect rubber CV boots.

 The CV joint is usually lubricated by molybdenum disulfide grease.
 The six spheres are bounded by an anti-fall gate that prevents the spheres from falling when the shaftings are perfectly aligned.